The ultimate guide to good gut health

 - do you frequently have heartburn, excessive belching, or food that “repeats”?

-- do you ever have stomach pain or abdominal cramps after eating?
+- have you ever had stomach pain or abdominal cramps after eating?

 - do you feel discomfort on the right, upper abdomen, just under the ribs, especially after eating fatty foods?